 For studies with observed peninsular effect, explanations for patterns also varied.
 Among proposed suggestions, immigration-extinction hypothesis by Simpson (1964) (later also known as geometry hypothesis) has shown explanatory power for some taxa and assemblages of various peninsulas, and such examples included birds in North America (MacArthur & Wilson 1967), heteromyid rodents in Baja California (Taylor & Regal 1978), scorpions in Florida (Due & Polis 1986) and forest vegetation in Maine (Milne & Forman 1986) as well as butterflies in Florida (Brown & Opler 1990).
 The geometry hypothesis emphasized the role of island-like nature of peninsulas on demographic processes - immigration and extinction.
-Simpson (1964) argued that immigration from population sources in mainland is restricted by peninsula geometry where geographic spread is along peninsula axis only, and thus the rate of immigration decreases with distance. ontinuing colonization of peninsulas is inevitably hindered, and a high extinction rate is projected due to low population density. , an increasingly decline of immigration/extinction ratio ultimately leads to a decline in species richness along the peninsula from the mainland.
+Simpson (1964) argued that immigration from population sources in mainland is restricted by peninsula geometry where geographic spread is along peninsula axis only, and thus the rate of immigration decreases with distance.
+As continuing colonization of peninsulas is inevitably hindered, and a high extinction rate is projected due to low population density.
+Consequently, an increasingly decline of immigration/extinction ratio ultimately leads to a decline in species richness along the peninsula from the mainland.

 Many related studies have discussed the decreased rate of immigration and increased rate of extinction toward the tip of a peninsula of the geometry hypothesis (Robertson 1955; Simpson 1964; MacArthur and Wilson 1967; Cook 1969; Kiester 1971), but this hypothesis has often been used as a verbal argument labeled as “red herring” (Busack and Hedges 1984) rather than being critically tested partly because collecting quantifiable variables pertinent to immigration-extinction dynamics would be extremely onerous and unlikely to be attained especially for non-volant organisms.